| Kent Good Times Dispatch

 effort.
 "She asked me to join her because I had volunteered there," he

+reported, "but she is the sparkplug."
 Cheryl Setchell, yet again a second-year Kent

 School teacher, will be the third rider.
 Driving the support vehicle on